-In this article, we will look at the advantages and disadvantages of business loans.
+This article will look at the advantages and disadvantages of business loans.
 The advantages and disadvantages will be for both the lenders and borrowers.
-It is essential to look at both sides before you decide whether to take out a business loan.
+It is essential to look at both sides before deciding whether to take out a business loan.

 What is a Business Loan?

 A business loan is when a business borrows money from a bank or other lending institution to finance its activities and projects.
 You can use a business loan to restructure the company, acquire machinery and equipment, finance expansion plans, or pay off debts.

 When your business is doing well, banks will open up lines of credit for you with no problems; this means that if you need extra money during busy periods to buy more stock or pay your employees, you will have no problem borrowing the money.

 However, banks might be more reluctant to lend you money if your business is not doing so well.
 It is essential that you can provide sound business plans for why the bank should lend you money.
 You should also have a rational plan of how this extra money will help your business grow and become more profitable.

 Here is a list of the primary advantages of business loans for lenders:

 - The assets of the business secure business loans.
 If the borrower cannot repay the loan, the bank will take possession of their assets and sell them to get back some of its money.

 - The interest rates on business loans are higher than on personal loans or credit cards.
 This means that the bank can make a higher profit when you repay the loan.

 - Banks can offer business loans even if they are unsure of your credit history or how successful your business will be in the future.
 By taking security against your business assets, banks can take on more risk.